Vkt0r/AccordionSwift/README.md

 - [ ] Add Carthage support.
 - [ ] Add support to define the height of the cell in the configuration.
-- [ ] Add unit tests for the library
+- [ ] Add unit tests for the library.
+- [ ] Add CircleCI integration.

 ## Feedback